asterinas/asterinas/docs/src/framework/README.md

 To explore how these APIs come into play, see [the example of a 100-line kernel in safe Rust](a-100-line-kernel.md).

+The framework APIs have been extensively documented.
+You can access the comprehensive API documentation for each release by visiting the [API docs](https://asterinas.github.io/api-docs).
+Additionally, you can refer to the latest nightly version API documentation at [API docs nightly](https://asterinas.github.io/api-docs-nightly), which remains in sync with the latest changes in the main branch.

 ## Four Requirements Satisfied

 In designing and implementing Asterinas Framework,